VKCOM/statshouse/website/docs/tldr.md

    specific metrics (as well as groups and namespaces).
 Use this option sparingly.

 :::tip
-You can [enable the "Fair key tags" feature](./guides/edit-metrics.md#fair-key-tags) to share the budget fairly between the services sending data to the same metric.
+You can [enable the "Fair tags" feature](./guides/edit-metrics.md#fair-key-tags) to share the budget fairly between the services sending data to the same metric.
 Read more about [tag-level budgeting](./overview/concepts.md#tag-level-budgeting-fair-key-tags).
 :::